karinnainiguez/github-contribution-collector/README.md

-# EKS OSS Contributions
+# GitHub Contribution Collector

 ## Usage
 This tool can be used to measure the contributions into open source projects of an entire team.
-Originally created to facilitate metrics for the EKS OSS team, it can also be applied to any other team by using the steps below.
-To get started clone and install this repository inside of your GOPATH. (or use the ```go get github.com/karinnainiguez/eks-oss-contributions``` command)
+Originally created to facilitate metrics for the Amazon Kubernetes OSS team, it can also be applied to any other team by using the steps below.
+To get started clone and install this repository inside of your GOPATH. (or use the ```go get github.com/karinnainiguez/github-contribution-collector``` command)

 ### Prerequisites
 In order to use the tool as either a Command Line Interface locally, or a recurring AWS Lambda Function, there are several prerequisites the user will need in order to set up functionality.